 Our Dogs

 We never sell to pet shops or brokers!
 Only to loving families and private owners.
-However, we do not limit registration because it is our belief that people work hard for their money, and that when they buy a new puppy, they can make their own good judgements on whether or not they would like to show or breed their dog someday.
+However, we do not insist on spay/neuter because it is our belief that people work hard for their money, and that when they buy a new puppy, they can make their own good judgements on whether or not they would like to show or breed their dog someday.
 Depending on the individual intentions for the puppy, we often reccommend having your new puppy fixed, but the final choice is up to you!
 It is your puppy!
 We do not pretend to withhold any type of ownership once you receive your puppy.
 We do love it when new owners send us updates and/or pictures though!

 All of our dogs are much loved parts of our family!
 We know each and every one of our dogs & puppies for their individual personalities and we love each one for who they are.